 How To Add A Blog To Wix

 A blog is one of the most effective tools you can add to your Wix website.
 It helps you share expertise, improve your site's SEO, and build a loyal audience over time.
-Whether you're a small business owner, an author building a reader community, or a content creator, knowing how to add a blog to Wix is a foundational skill that unlocks a lot of potential for your site.
+Whether you're a small business owner, an author building a reader community, or a content creator, knowing how to add a blog to Wix can make a real difference to your site's reach and growth.

 The good news: Wix makes Wix blog setup straightforward.
 You can add the Wix Blog app directly from the editor, choose a layout, start creating posts, and have a fully functional blog live in under 30 minutes.
-This guide walks you through every step - plus a comparison of Wix Blog vs WordPress for those still deciding which platform fits best.
+This guide walks you through every step, plus a comparison of Wix Blog vs WordPress for those still deciding which platform fits best.
+For a deeper look at the SEO differences, see our full comparison of Wix vs WordPress for SEO.

 Key Takeaways